 About two months after leaving husband number one, I met husband number two.
 Dated for three years, moved in together for two more years before being married for six years.
 Nine months after our wedding night we had a beautiful baby boy..and unexpectedly two and a half years later I had my girl that I always dreamed about.
 The marriage broke down after shortly thereafter (I’m keeping it simple here) and after much counseling…the marriage had dissolved too much and that was that.

 Next, I immediately met Mike after separating from husband number two.
 An energetic, spontaneous, hysterical free spirit who I instantly and passionately fell in love with.
 Problem?
 He had an addiction issue that wasn’t apparent at first, but ultimately dictated the next seven rocky years of our lives…and ultimately his death.
 We never married, but we had my fourth child six years into it.
 I separated from him (for the umteenth time) as an ultimatum and finally got myself into counseling.
 I was hoping he would get better and we could live happily ever after.
 He tried, several times.
-He died about six months after our last separation from liver failure.
-His death was just over a year ago.
+He died September of 2012, 6 months after our last separation from liver failure.

 My post will be focused a lot on dealing with the grief of losing Mike…and my next love, Matthew, who I had a wonderful year+ with until he lost his battle with Leukemia in September of 2015.

 So, here I am.
-Mom with four kids (23, 16, 13 and 4…and a granddaughter) and working my way through life, trying to keep it all as balanced as I can .
+Mom with four kids (25, 18, 15 and 6…and a granddaughter) and working my way through life, trying to keep it all as balanced as I can .

 I am hoping I can share some of the tools and wisdom (cough!)
 I have collected along the way through my messy and “coloring outside the lines” thing I call life!